prnv-vsp/Visual-Guided-Dual-Arm-Synchronization-CoppSim/README.md

 motions: one performs a movement, the other follows purely by watching.
 The system combines Lua scripts for IK control, Python/OpenCV for vision processing, and Cop- peliaSim’s simulation environment.

+need to have opencv , numpy libraries additionally